MIT-Emerging-Talent/ET6-CDSP-group-19-repo/collaboration/retrospectives/4_communicating_results.md

 - Strengthened teamwork and communication skills in a data-driven environment.
 - Became more efficient in organizing tasks and tracking progress.
 - Increased ability to adapt workflows to maintain quality and consistency.

+### Ramon Colmenare

+#### Contribution

+- Participate on team meetings to check the communication approach
+- Made improvements on the website with the feedback of teammates

+#### Challenges

+- Technical challenges regarding, domain, hosting of the website.

+#### Progress

+- Complete functional V1 version of the website